Shrreya/100-days-of-code/log.md

 **Today's Progress**: Updated some old project repos.

 **Thoughts**: Not only did I receive an amazing project review from Udacity but also heard back that I cleared yesterday's technical interview.
 Today has been a real day of acheivement after what feels like a very long long time.

+### Day 20: August 10, 2018 Friday

+**Today's Progress & Thoughts**: Today calls for a celebration.
+I got the job!
+Technology Consultant at Teach For India.